Big (film)

-Big is a 1988 American fantasy comedy film directed by Penny Marshall and stars Tom Hanks as Josh Baskin, an adolescent boy whose wish to be "big" transforms him physically into an adult.
-The film also stars Elizabeth Perkins, David Moscow, John Heard, and Robert Loggia, and was written by Gary Ross and Anne Spielberg.
+Big is a 1988 American fantasy comedy film directed by Penny Marshall and starring Tom Hanks as Josh Baskin, an adolescent boy whose wish to be "big" transforms him physically into an adult.
+The film also stars Elizabeth Perkins, Robert Loggia, and John Heard, and was written by Gary Ross and Anne Spielberg.
 It was produced by Gracie Films and distributed by 20th Century Fox.

 Upon release, Big was met with wide critical acclaim, particularly for Hanks' performance.
 It was a huge commercial success as well, grossing $151 million worldwide against a production budget of $18 million, and it proved to be pivotal to Hanks' career, establishing him as a major box-office draw as well as a critical favorite.
 The film received Academy Award nominations for Best Actor (Hanks) and Best Original Screenplay.

 Plot

-Thirteen-year-old Josh Baskin tries to impress a girl by going on a carnival ride but is refused as he is too short.
+Thirteen-year-old Josh Baskin tries to impress a girl by going on a carnival ride but is rejected as he is too short.
 Dejected, he inserts a coin into an antique fortune-teller machine called Zoltar, and makes a wish to be "big".
-It dispenses a card stating "Your wish is granted," but Josh discovers the machine has been unplugged the entire time.
+It dispenses a card stating "Your wish is granted," but Josh notices the machine has been unplugged the entire time.

-The next morning, Josh discovers that he has grown physically into an adult.
-Thinking that this proves that the Zoltar machine can actually make wishes come true, he tries to locate the machine, but finds that the carnival has moved on.
+The next morning, Josh discovers that he has grown into an adult overnight.
+Deducing that the Zoltar machine can actually make wishes come true, he tries to locate the machine, but finds that the carnival has moved on.
 Returning home, he desperately tries to explain his predicament to his mother, who panics and chases him from the house thinking he is a stranger who has kidnapped her son.
 He then finds his best friend Billy at his school and convinces him of his identity by reciting a song that only they know.
 With Billy's help, Josh learns that it will take at least six weeks to find the Zoltar machine again, so Josh rents a room in a flophouse in New York City and gets a job as a data entry clerk at the MacMillan Toy Company.